Using the Bpod Class¶

 Similarly, you can define state machines on-the-fly within the loop.
 The

-run() method is non-blocking – as long as the individual
+run() method is non-blocking (unless the Bpod is not

 from random import random, randint